Costa Rica Roadtrip - Part 2

 Turtles tour

-One of the most special experiences on this trip (and I would say probably in my whole life) was witnessing sea turtles as they came ashore to lay their eggs along the beach that night in September in this particular narrow strip of land I was standing on.
-I was hoping badly to witness this incredible natural phenomenon even though we only stayed one night - so we had only one chance to see them.
+One of the most special experiences on this trip (and I would say probably in my whole life) was witnessing sea turtles as they came ashore to lay their eggs along the beach.
+That one night in September.
+In this particular narrow strip of land I was standing on.
+I was hoping badly to witness this incredible natural phenomenon, even though we only stayed one night - so we had only one chance to see them.
 And there is absolutely no guarantee you will.
-BUT WE DID (which I kinda spoiled in the first sentence anyways)!!!!!
+BUT WE DID (which I kind of spoiled in the first sentence anyways)!!!!!
 We booked our tour through GetYourGuide, which cost €25 per person.
 This did not include the beach park fee at night, which was an additional 6 euros and needed to be paid in person before 4 PM on the day of the tour.
-Luckily, we arrived with the boat just before the cutoff time, as no one had actually mentioned this to us previously.
+Luckily, we arrived with the boat just before the cut-off time, as no one had actually mentioned this to us previously.
 ATTENTION this is not the same fee as for the Tortugero Nationalpark entry.

 Accommodation